 Physicians have their concerns when it comes to getting divorces that many of us don't have.
 For instance, doctors may earn more money and have higher incomes than most of the rest of us but with the higher income comes responsibilities such as the need to take care of extended family, ensure that Community property is divided fairly, and the possible need to pay spousal maintenance or contractual alimony to a spouse after the divorce comes to an end.
-Many doctors had to take out student loans to pay for college and medical school. those loans are likely to be part of the divorce in can be fairly substantial in terms of the total size and dollar value.
+Many doctors had to take out student loans to pay for college and medical school.
+Those loans that are likely to be part of the divorce can be fairly substantial in terms of the total size and dollar value.

-This doesn’t even begin to mention the issues that you will face if your children are under the age of 18 and subject to having their time divided between you and your spouse in your post-divorce lives.
+This doesn’t even begin to mention the issues that you will face if your children are under 18 and subject to having their time divided between you and your spouse in your post-divorce lives.
 Even as we begin to anticipate our lives after the pandemic, a doctor’s time is typically busier than the average person’s.
 Figuring out a plan to divide up your time effectively so that you can maintain a strong relationship with your kids while also being able to devote the necessary time to your patients is crucial.

-Consider the emotional implications for the divorce
+Consider the emotional implications for the divorce.

-If I can make a judgment on doctors generally speaking, and I realize how generalizations can get you into trouble, I think that doctors will do their best to assess a scenario and provide a diagnosis based on the objective factors and markers of a case.
+If I can judge doctors generally speaking, and I realize how generalizations can get you into trouble, I think that doctors will do their best to assess a scenario and provide a diagnosis based on the objective factors and markers of a case.
 What that tends to leave out is any consideration of the emotional factors that may impact the way you approach your divorce.
 It is OK to feel beaten down by divorce.
 It is OK to feel like you made a mistake at some point in your marriage that led to this divorce.
 It is also OK to feel like you could have done more to save your marriage.
 Driving past these emotions and feelings in hopes of surrounding yourself only with the objective-based is a mistake.

-Wanting to have control over every step in the process is not possible in a divorce
+Wanting to have control over every step in the process is not possible in a divorce.

-Part of what makes you a successful physician is your ability to take control over a client's condition and put into place mechanisms and a plan of action that stands to benefit him or her.
-I can imagine that there is no better feeling than being able to say that a diagnosis that you made or an observation that you made in treating a patient contributed to their getting well.
+Part of what makes you a successful physician is your ability to take control over a client's condition and put into place mechanisms and a plan of action that stands to benefit them.
+I can imagine that there is no better feeling than being able to say that a diagnosis you made or an observation you made in treating a patient contributed to their getting well.
 This is especially true if your patient had been struggling with a condition for a long time and your intervention made a huge difference in their life.
 You took the bull by the horns in another person who benefited from your actions.

 The trouble with being in a position to take control of another person's life is that you may tend to think that you can do so all the time.
 In a divorce, however, you share control over the case with your spouse.
 That you may disagree or have adverse interests is typical in a divorce.
-What you need to be able to understand is that while there are aspects of the divorce or you can chart your course and create your destiny there are times where you will need to negotiate and simply accept that you cannot change everything within a divorce to the way you want it to be.
+What you need to be able to understand is that while there are aspects of the divorce or you can chart your course and create your destiny, there are times where you will need to negotiate and accept that you cannot change everything within a divorce to the way you want it to be.

-Ask for assistance, advice, and an explanation where necessary
+Ask for assistance, advice, and an explanation where necessary.

 Physicians sometimes have trouble focusing on a post-divorce life

-Keep an eye on your finances but don't lose track of yourself within them
+Keep an eye on your finances but don't lose track of yourself within them.

 As a physician, you likely earn a salary that is many times more than the average American.
-Considering the extent to which you had to sacrifice and so many areas of your life to attend college, medical school, residency, and pass many exams along the way I think it is entirely appropriate that you earn a great salary.
+Considering the extent to which you had to sacrifice and so many areas of your life to attend college, medical school, residency, and pass many exams along the way, I think it is entirely appropriate that you earn a great salary.
 That salary is likely opened many doors for your family that otherwise would have been closed.

-On the other hand, if you have not built up a substantial amount of wealth but have rather accumulated a large amount of student debt and other types of consumer debt this may be a concern of yours as well.
+On the other hand, if you have not built up a substantial amount of wealth but have rather accumulated a large amount of student debt and other types of consumer debt, this may be a concern of yours as well.
 How will you afford an attorney?
 What kind of hope will you ever have of paying off those student loans when you may have to take a hit financially as a result of this divorce?